reviewboard/reviewboard/docs/manual/users/review-requests/overview.rst

 .. image:: review-request-details.png

-.. todo:: new screenshot of review request box

 At the top-right are the two major views for the review request: The first is the :guilabel:`Reviews` view, which has all of the reviews that people have done, as well as a record of the changes that have been made to the review